KanhaiyaChhaparwal24/dl-model-server/README.md

 - WebSocket server for real-time camera frame processing
 - REST API endpoints for frame upload and processing
-- Python integration for deep learning model inference
+- Python integration for deep learning model inference with PyTorch (ResNet18) or TensorFlow (MobileNetV2)
+- Object detection with human-readable labels from ImageNet
 - Simple web interface for testing

 ## Project Structure